 This part of mid-Wales is sparsely populated and local weather records are correspondingly sparse.

 Alltgoch lies in hilly country, with higher land to the north, east and west, and a clear view down the valley of the small Afon Aeron, which flows between steep, wooded banks about 20m lower than the house.
 The view above is from the hillside across the river, looking up-stream.
 The house has an Ordnance Survey benchmark indicating its altitude as 137m.
 As so often in hill country, the weather can vary dramatically within a very small distance, and you should bear this in mind when using these figures.

-My ‘weather station’ is definitely not of a professional standard, but uses either good quality commercial instruments or home-made ones.
-In January 2004, I replaced most of my old set-up with a electronic system, but retain a manual set-up in parallel.
+My weather station is definitely not of a professional standard, but uses either good quality 'amateur' instruments or home-made ones.
+In January 2004, I replaced most of my old set-up with a electronic system.

 Location: north of the village of

 at 52.24 deg.
 N., 4.01 deg.
 W.